jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     def duration(wake_time=None, sleep_time=None):
         return wake_time - sleep_time

-  the terminal shows a :doc:`/exceptions/TypeError`.
+  the terminal shows a :ref:`TypeError`.
 I passed in two strings_ and Python does not have an operation defined for subtracting one string_ from another

   .. code-block:: python